Austria is often underrated. I feel it can be so closely associated with Germany that it often gets left behind as a must-see European country.

 Day Five – Head to Innsbruck

-Start your time Innsbruck my exploring its lovely old town.
-Even better, why not take a City Walking Tour?
+Even better, why not take a City Walking Tour? [separator type=”thin”]

-Kick off your stay in Innsbruck with a wow dinner at Ottoburg.
-Not only does it have some of the best Innsbruck views, it is in one of the oldest buildings in the Innsbruck old town and it is known for outstanding gourmet Austrian food!
+Kick-off your stay in Innsbruck with a wow dinner at Ottoburg.
+Not only does it have some of the best Innsbruck views, but it is also in one of the oldest buildings in the Innsbruck old town and it is known for outstanding gourmet Austrian food.

 Innsbruck Boutique Hotels